-- (1) The options granted to the named individuals were determined by the Executive Compensation Committee following review of each individual's performance in fiscal year 2000, and become exercisable in installments of 30% of the original grant on each of the first and second anniversaries of the grant date and 40% on the third anniversary.
+- (1) The options granted to the named individuals (other than replacement options) were determined by the Executive Compensation Committee following review of each individual's performance in fiscal year 2001, and become exercisable in installments of 30% of the original grant on each of the first and second anniversaries of the grant date and 40% on the third anniversary.
 All options are for Common Stock and have an exercise price equal to the closing market price of the stock on the grant date.
 The lesser of 25% or the maximum number of shares permitted by law are designated as incentive stock options, and the balance are non-qualified options.
-All options were granted under the Company's 1990 Long Term Incentive Plan, the provisions of which, among other things, allow an optionee exercising an option to satisfy the exercise price and withholding tax obligations by electing to have the Company withhold shares of stock otherwise issuable under the option with a fair market value equal to such obligations.
+All options were granted under the Company's 1990 Long Term Incentive Plan, the provisions of which, among other things, allow an optionee exercising an option to satisfy the withholding tax obligations by electing to have the Company withhold shares of stock otherwise issuable under the option with a fair market value equal to such obligations.
 The Plan also permits an optionee exercising an option to satisfy the exercise price by delivering previously awarded restricted stock or previously owned Common Stock.
-The limitations accompanying the restricted stock remain in effect and apply to the corresponding number of shares issued upon the stock option exercise until they lapse according to their original terms. - (2) The "grant date present value" is a hypothetical value determined using certain assumptions specified under the Black-Scholes Option Pricing Model.
-The range of assumptions used in calculating the values are as follows:
+The limitations accompanying the restricted stock remain in effect and apply to the corresponding number of shares issued upon the stock option exercise until they lapse according to their original terms. - (2) Replacement, or "reload," options awarded at fair market value at date of exercise of non-qualified stock options.
+Such options have a term equal to the remaining term of the options exercised or, with respect to Mr. Gottlieb, the earlier of the remaining term of the options exercised or January 31, 2006.
+Such options are exercisable after one year or, with respect to Mr. Gottlieb, immediately.

+(3) The "grant date present value" is a hypothetical value determined using certain assumptions specified under the Black-Scholes Option Pricing Model.
+The range of assumptions used in calculating the values is as follows: